Vladimir Nabokov: Cornell University lectures

-Nabokov's lectures at Cornell University, as collected in Lectures on Literature, reveal his controversial ideas concerning art.
-He firmly believed that novels should not aim to teach and that readers should not merely empathize with characters but that a 'higher' aesthetic enjoyment should be attained, partly by paying great attention to details of style and structure.
-He detested what he saw as 'general ideas' in novels, and so when teaching Ulysses, for example, he would insist students keep an eye on where the characters were in Dublin (with the aid of a map) rather than teaching the complex Irish history that many critics see as being essential to an understanding of the novel.
-In 2010, Kitsch magazine, a student publication at Cornell, published a piece that focused on student reflections on his lectures and also explored Nabokov's long relationship with Playboy.
+Nabokov's lectures at Cornell University, as collected in Lectures on Literature, put forth his controversial ideas concerning art.
+He believed that novels should not aim to teach and that readers should not merely empathize with characters but that a "higher" aesthetic enjoyment should be attained, partly by paying great attention to details of style and structure.
+He detested what he saw as "general ideas" in novels, and so when teaching Ulysses, for example, he would insist that students keep an eye on where the characters were in Dublin (with the aid of a map) rather than teaching the complex Irish history that many critics see as essential to understanding the novel.
 Nabokov also wanted his students to describe the details of the novels rather than a narrative of the story and was very strict when it came to grading.
-As Edward Jay Epstein described his experience in Nabokov's classes, Nabokov made it clear from the very first lectures that he had little interest in fraternizing with students, who would be known not by their name but by their seat number.
+Edward Jay Epstein wrote of his experience in Nabokov's classes that Nabokov made clear from the first lectures that he had little interest in fraternizing with students, who would be known not by their name but by their seat number.
+In 2010, Kitsch magazine, a student publication at Cornell, published a piece that focused on student reflections on his lectures and explored Nabokov's long relationship with Playboy.

 Influence

 The Russian literary critic Yuly Aykhenvald was an early admirer of Nabokov, citing in particular his ability to imbue objects with life: "he saturates trivial things with life, sense and psychology and gives a mind to objects; his refined senses notice colorations and nuances, smells and sounds, and everything acquires an unexpected meaning and truth under his gaze and through his words."
 The critic James Wood argues that Nabokov's use of descriptive detail proved an "overpowering, and not always very fruitful, influence on two or three generations after him", including authors such as Martin Amis and John Updike.
-While a student at Cornell in the 1950s, Thomas Pynchon attended several of Nabokov's lectures and alluded to Lolita in chapter six of his novel The Crying of Lot 49 (1966), in which Serge, countertenor in the band the Paranoids, sings:
+While a student at Cornell in the 1950s, Thomas Pynchon attended several of Nabokov's lectures.
+His debut novel V. resembles The Real Life of Sebastian Knight in plot, character, narration and style, and the title alludes directly to the narrator "V." in that novel.
+Pynchon also alluded to Lolita in his 1966 novel The Crying of Lot 49, in which Serge, countertenor in the band the Paranoids, sings: